New Australian Ethical Consumer Report Released

 There’s a dissonance between who we want to be, and what we’re doing to get there.Peter Keegan, Director of Advocacy

 ‘There’s a dissonance between who we want to be, and what we’re doing to get there.
 Almost three in four Australians believe ethical fashion and related issues of human rights and environmental sustainability are important, with three in five consumers becoming more aware of the impacts of their purchases over the past three years,’ said Peter Keegan, Director of Advocacy at Baptist World Aid.
 ‘But a large portion of consumers are still struggling to take those next steps towards purchasing ethically.
 Tools like the Ethical Fashion Report are created to bridge this gap and help consumers to match intention and action.’

 The generational and gender divides are also apparent when it comes to ethical consumption, with Generation Z females scoring highest across all demographics.
 This reflects a greater sense of global citizenship by younger generations identified in the survey results, and a greater propensity to engage with news, resources and other information about ethical fashion.

 ‘This report reveals we have a long way to go when it comes to ethical consumption and understanding the impacts that our purchases have on the environment and people around the world,’ said Keegan.
-‘But with tools like the Ethical Fashion Guide and My Shopping Type Quiz, we can take those next steps towards becoming more ethical consumers.’
+‘But with tools like the Ethical Fashion Guide, we can take those next steps towards becoming more ethical consumers.’

 For more information or for interview opportunities, please contact us at [email protected].